What is involved in the application process?

 Cumberland School of Law accepts applications for admission beginning Sept.
 1. Applicants are required to take the Law School Admission Test (LSAT), subscribe to the Law School Data Assembly Service, have two letters of recommendation and all undergraduate and postgraduate transcripts sent to LSAC, and submit a completed application, résumé and personal statement.
-A $50 application fee should be included by students applying after Dec.
-31. There is no application fee between Sept.
-1 and Dec.
-31.
+There is no application fee.

 Begin your application